openshift/installer/Documentation/install/aws/aws-terraform.md

 ## Prerequsities

-* **Terraform**: Tectonic Installer includes (and requires) Terraform v0.9.6.
-Other versions of Terraform are not guaranteed to work with this Installer.
+* **Terraform**: Tectonic Installer includes and requires a specific version of Terraform.
+This is included in the Tectonic Installer tarball.
+See the [Tectonic Installer release notes][release-notes] for information about which Terraform versions are compatible.
 * **DNS**: Ensure that the DNS zone is already created and available in Route 53 for the account.
 For example if the `tectonic_base_domain` is set to `kube.example.com` a Route 53 zone must exist for this domain and the AWS nameservers must be configured for the domain.
 * **Tectonic Account**: Register for a [Tectonic Account][register], which is free for up to 10 nodes.
 You must provide the cluster license and pull secret during installation.